Electric vehicle winter driving tips and advice

 - Keep your lights clean – If the roads are really mucky you might have to clean your lights after every trip.

-- Keep your number plates clean (to avoid fines).
+- Keep your number plates clean to remain legal and visible (and to avoid fines).

-- Check your tyre tread – we recommend at least 3mm of tread for the winter.
+- Check your tyre tread – at least 3mm is recommend for the winter.

 - Don’t let air out of your tyres to get more grip – it doesn’t work, and it’s unsafe.